- 3 cups whole milk

 - 1 package (12 ounces) vanilla wafers

 - 1 carton (12 ounces) frozen whipped topping, thawed

 - In a large heavy saucepan, bring milk and cream to a simmer.
 In a bowl, whisk together egg yolks, sugar, cornstarch and salt.
 Whisk a small amount of hot milk mixture into egg yolk mixture; return all to pan, whisking constantly.

 - Bring to a gentle boil; cook and stir 2 minutes.
 Remove from heat.
 Stir in butter and vanilla.
 Cool 15 minutes, stirring occasionally.

 - Line bottom of a 3-qt. trifle or other glass bowl with half of the vanilla wafers; cover with half the banana slices followed by half the pudding.
 Repeat layers.
 Press plastic wrap onto surface of pudding; refrigerate until cold.
 Just before serving, remove plastic and top with whipped topping.
+If desired, serve with caramel syrup.
 Yield: 12 servings.

 Reviews forMemaw's Banana Pudding